 Michael Gandal is the Hetznecker Associate Professor in Psychiatry at the University of Pennsylvania and a member of the Lifespan Brain Institute at the University of Pennsylvania Perelman School of Medicine and the Children’s Hospital of Philadelphia.
 As a psychiatrist, he specializes in the treatment of adolescents and adults with neurodevelopmental and psychiatric conditions, including autism, attention deficit hyperactivity disorder (ADHD), bipolar disorder and schizophrenia.

 Gandal directs a developmental neurogenomics research laboratory which leverages large-scale genetic and genomic approaches to better understand the biological mechanisms contributing to — and novel treatment approaches for — neurodevelopmental and psychiatric conditions.

-Michael Gandal is an assistant professor in the Department of Psychiatry and Biobehavioral Sciences at the University of California, Los Angeles (UCLA) and the Semel Institute for Neuroscience and Human Behavior.
-He received his B.S. in engineering (biomedical computation) from Stanford University and his M.D./Ph.D. in bioengineering from the University of Pennsylvania; his graduate studies involved using electrophysiology to investigate neural circuit dysfunction in mouse models of schizophrenia and autism.
-He completed his residency training in psychiatry at UCLA and a postdoctoral fellowship in neurogenetics in the laboratory of Dan Geschwind, characterizing the genetic contributions to shared gene expression alterations in the human brain across several major psychiatric disorders.
-Gandal joined the faculty at UCLA in 2017.
+Gandal received his B.S. in engineering (biomedical computation) from Stanford University and his M.D./Ph.D. in bioengineering from the University of Pennsylvania.
+He completed residency training in psychiatry at the University of California, Los Angeles, and a postdoctoral fellowship in neurogenetics in the laboratory of Daniel Geschwind, characterizing the genetic contributions to shared gene expression alterations in the human brain across several major psychiatric disorders.